-Every time we tweak or polish, or even just write, we tend to repeat ourselves.
-Sometimes this is good, as it reinforces something critical to the story, but sometimes it just gunks things up and tosses in extra words.
-So today, I'm going to show some things I cut from Blue Fire while doing my own revisions, talk about why, and how you can spot these in your own work.
+Often, when we tinker with our manuscripts we repeat ourselves.
+Sometimes this is good, as it reinforces critical elements of the story, but sometimes it just gunks things up and tosses in extra words.
+Here are some tips on finding--and eliminating--those unnecessary words in your own work.

 Tell Me Everything

-It's common to state something the reader can clearly figure out from the text.
-Trimming that out can tighten up the prose and make it read smoother.
+A common unnecessary word or phrase is one that states something the reader can clearly figure out from the text.
+Trimming it can tighten up the prose and make it read more smoothly.

 Say it Again, Sam

-Sometimes you say the same thing in two different ways:
+Sometimes we say the same thing in two different ways:

 Had she lied about the others or were they cleverly blending in with the mob looking for work?
 They'd already proven they were sneaky.
 [The streets were packed and it would be easy to hide in the crowds.]

-Blending in with the crowds conveys the same basic information as saying it would be easy to hide in the crowds.
-You don't need both.
+Blending in with the crowds conveys the same information as saying it would be easy to hide in the crowds.
+We don't need both.
 And ending at "sneaky" leaves the reader wondering what else they might be sneaky about.

 What you can look for: Repetition of ideas.
-These are harder to spot because they feel right and are usually well written, so they don't jump out.
+These are harder to spot because they feel right and are usually well written, so they don't jump out at you.
 Keep a sharp eye out in scenes you know feel slow, but can't figure out why, or places where you want to trim and don't know what to cut.

 Deja Vu All Over Again

-Sometimes a line is fine, but it has to go because it restates something used close by in the same scene:
+Sometimes a sentence works perfectly well, but it has to go because it restates a similar line used close by in the same scene:

 Repeating ourselves is so easy to do, especially when we're revising and not reading the story in chronological order.
 But once you start training yourself to look for them, they tend to jump out at you.